Meghagasti27/pathfinder/README.md

 ## Features
 * Visualizes popular pathfinding algorithms such as Dijkstra's and A*.
 * Visualizes popular maze generation algorithms like Recursive division and Prim's algorithm.
-* Feature to run all algorithms b2b to compare their performance.
+* Feature to run all algorithms back-to-back to compare their performance.
 * Step-by-step animation of the search process, allowing you to see how the algorithms work.
 * Option to place obstacles on the grid to create custom maps.
 * Selectable starting and ending points on the grid.
 * Configurable speed of the animation.
-* Configurable grid size
+* Configurable grid size.
 * Clean and intuitive user interface.
+* Graph visualization using Matplotlib to compare algorithm performance.
+* Table-based comparison of algorithm steps and efficiency.

 ## Supported Algorithms
 The following pathfinding algorithms are currently supported in this visualizer: